cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 On the other hand, we also stumbled over not-so-optimistic sentiment even in much more mature scaling solutions like the Bitcoin Lightning Network.
-[This tweet](https://twitter.com/udiWertheimer/status/1719122153155473492) summarizes that creating non-custodial [scalability/LN] solutions "feel like the most thankless thing in the world".
+[This tweet](https://twitter.com/udiWertheimer/status/1719122153155473492) summarizes that creating non-custodial [scalability/LN] solutions 'feel like the most thankless thing in the world'.

 It is an exciting ride still, but events like this monthly review meeting with its colorful demonstrations of small steps to improve the usability and scalability of Cardano piece by piece with often unknown synergies is also empowering.
-This month again made us feel not "only a tribe", but more a working group across the Cardano community .. the Cardano Scaling group!?
+This month again made us feel not 'only a tribe', but more a working group across the Cardano community .. the Cardano Scaling group!?

 [slides]: https://docs.google.com/presentation/d/1JA_frlOXVrrBeaBGUnIq3U9cclrfU1A2cZR9B2AeVJg